Personal Data & Legal Basis

 "content_risk_level": "medium",

-"known_risky_categories": ["personal-information"],
+"known_risky_categories": ["other"],

 "mitigations": "Quasi-identifiers generalized to prevent linkage attacks.
 Annual privacy audit scheduled."